HumanCompatibleAI/human_ai_robustness/README.md

 python overcooked_interactive.py -t tom -l bottleneck
 ```

 `human_ai_robustness/qualitative_robustness_expt.py`: run our suite of qualitative tests.
-For example, to run the qualitative tests with one of our trained PPO agents on the layout `Bottleneck`, run the following (the superscipt `s` in the agent name refers to using diverse starts):
+For example, to run the qualitative tests with one of our trained PPO agents on the layout `Bottleneck`, run the following (the subscript `s` in the agent name refers to using diverse starts):

 ```
 python qualitative_robustness_expt.py -l bottleneck -a_f final_trained_agents/example_bottleneck/ -a_n bot_20tom_s -nv 1